1000 Gecs: Background and release

-Composition
+Music

 1000 gecs is a genre-hopping album, generally described by Pitchfork as experimental pop and by Sputnik as bubblegum bass.
 According to Will Pritchard of The Independent, the album helped to consolidate the eclectic 2010s "hyperpop" style by taking the genre "to its most extreme, and extremely catchy, conclusions: stadium-sized trap beats processed and distorted to near-destruction, overwrought emo vocals and cascades of ravey arpeggios."
 Some genres used to describe certain songs or parts of the album include post-dubstep, indie pop, pop punk, trance, chiptune, happy hardcore, hip hop, synth-pop, ska, and Europop.
 The song "xXXi_wud_nvrstøp_ÜXXx" contains an interpolation of "Kiss Me Thru the Phone" by Soulja Boy.
+Laura Les stated that the song "800db Cloud"'s ending breakdown was influenced by death metal band Cannibal Corpse.

+Album cover

 The tree featured in the cover art has since become a pilgrimage destination for 100 gecs fans.

 Critical reception

 1000 Gecs received generally positive reviews from critics.
 Larry Fitzmaurice of Pitchfork gave the album a rating of 7.4 out of 10, calling it "one of the year's most fascinating, exhilarating experimental pop albums".
 Similarly, Fred Thomas at AllMusic described it as being "jittery, ridiculous, and perpetually short-circuiting" but also "a fine-tuned and controlled pop product."

 In December 2019, New York Times music critics Jon Caramanica and Jon Pareles rated 1000 Gecs #1 and #10 respectively in their "Best Albums of 2019" article.
 1000 gecs is considered the first mainstream hyperpop album, being responsible for the genre's popularity.